 The Commons at Stanton Square – Martha’s Table – Washington, DC

-Represented multiple allocatees and New Markets Support Company, LLC, as Fund Manager, in the NMTC financing of the construction of a 42,000 square foot community facility for use by Martha’s Table as its administrative headquarters and to provide early childhood education, after school and healthy food programs and other family support services.
+Represented the allocatee, Corporation for Supportive Housing, as co-counsel and New Markets Support Company, as Fund manager, in financing the construction of a 42,000 square foot community facility for use by Martha’s Table as its administrative headquarters and to provide early childhood education, after school and healthy food programs and other family support services.
 As a result of the financing, Martha’s Table is anticipated to serve an additional 40,000 people per year.

 The facility is co-located with a behavioral health center operated by Community of Hope, a federally qualified health center.